MicrosoftDocs/dynamics365-guidance/guidance/business-processes/process-maturity-introduction.md

 ﻿---
-title: Process maturity introduction and overview
+title: Process maturity overview
-description: Learn what process maturity is, how to measure it, and how to create a process management team to improve it when implementing Microsoft business applications.
+description: Learn what process maturity is, how to measure it, and how to create a process management team to improve it during implementation projects with Dynamics 365.
 author: rachel-profitt
 ms.author: raprofit
 ms.topic: conceptual
-ms.date: 04/03/2024
+ms.date: 08/07/2024
 ai-usage: ai-assisted
 ---